I teach reading, writing and spelling to dyslexic children in Coventry.

 I teach literacy (reading, writing and spelling) and numeracy to children who have been diagnosed as dyslexic or have similar problems.

 Bsc(Hons), PGCE, PGDip in Education(dyslexia).
 I have a degree and a diploma in dyslexia.

 - How much do you charge?

-I charge £24 per hour for daytime lessons (8:30am-3.30pm).
-After school (3:30-5:30), Saturday and holiday lessons are £28.
+I charge £24 per hour for daytime lessons (8:30 am-3.30 pm).
+After school (3:30-4:30), Saturday and holiday lessons are £28.
 Dyslexic children work better during the day as they quickly become tired and therefore progress is better with daytime lessons.
 I always spend time with the parents before starting the lessons to find out all about the child's problems.
 This is free.
 I like to give feedback after each lesson and will make myself available to discuss any problems if they arise.
 This is also free.
-Currently taking on new Saturday pupils.

 - Where do you teach?

 I live in Coventry and I work from a special room in Cheylesmore (CV3 5HW).

 I am available during the day, Saturdays and holidays.
 I am willing to start teaching at 8:30 am and then I teach throughout the day doing 1 hour slots until 4.30.

 - Which ages and levels do you teach?